Johan-Melin/next-os/README.md

 ## Features

-- Desktop-like window management
+- Icon-based app launcher with OS-inspired interface
-- Responsive design with only one window open at a time
+- Responsive design with single-window interface
-- Navigate to previous folder with the back button
 - Optimized performance with React.memo and useCallback
+- Easy to use
-- Dynamic content loading
+- Minimalistic starter with example content
+- Cleanup script to start fresh

 ## Getting Started